Esperanto phonology: Violations

-Before Esperanto phonotactics became fixed, foreign words were adopted with spellings that violated the apparent intentions of Zamenhof and the norms that would develop later, such as poŭpo (Note: Violation: coining of a new diphthong oŭ) ('poop deck'), ŭato (Note: violation: the use of ŭ as a "w" at the beginning of a syllable) ('watt'), and matĉo (Note: violation: the use of geminate consonants outside of compound words.) ('sports match').
+Before Esperanto phonotactics became fixed, newer words were adopted from other languages with spellings that violated the apparent intentions of Zamenhof and the norms that would develop later, such as poŭpo (Note: Violation: coining of a new diphthong oŭ) ('poop deck'), ŭato (Note: violation: the use of ŭ as a "w" at the beginning of a syllable) ('watt'), and matĉo (Note: violation: the use of geminate consonants outside of compound words.) ('sports match').
 Many of these coinages have proven to be unstable, and have either fallen out of use or been replaced with pronunciations more in keeping with the developing norms, such as pobo for poŭpo, vato for ŭato, and maĉo for matĉo.
 On the other hand, jida (Note: In that //j// does not occur before the vowel //i// in other words, and this sequence is difficult for many people to distinguish from ida.) ('Yiddish') was also sometimes criticized on phonotactical grounds, but was used by Zamenhof after its introduction in the Plena Vortaro as a replacement for novjuda and judgermana and is well established.